bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ## First Things First

+Today we'll be using a number of command line tools in the BCE, including:

+- `fiwalk`
+- `brunnhilde.py`
+- `bulk_extractor`
+- `identify_filenames.py`

-A simply way to get usage instructions for any of the following tools is to simply type their names in the terminal and press enter.
+All of these are "pre-loaded" in the BCE, and a simple way to get usage instructions for any of them is to simply type their names in the terminal and press enter.
 E.g., `brunnhilde.py`, which is the same as as using `brunnhilde.py -h` or `brunnhilde.py --help`.

 ![Brunnhilde Usage](https://raw.githubusercontent.com/wiki/BitCurator/bitcurator-distro/images/quickstart/image26.png)